ankit8445singh/Diabetes-prediction-ml-model/README.md

 # 🩺 Diabetes Prediction Model – Your First MLOps Project (FastAPI + Docker + K8s)

-> 🎥 YouTube video for the project: **"Build Your First MLOps Project"**

 This project helps you learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
 We’ll go from:

-- ✅ Model Training
+-  Model Training
-- ✅ Building the Model locally
+-  Building the Model locally
-- ✅ API Deployment with FastAPI
+-  API Deployment with FastAPI
-- ✅ Dockerization
+-  Dockerization
-- ✅ Kubernetes Deployment
+-  Kubernetes Deployment

 ---

-## 📊 Problem Statement
+##  Problem Statement

 Predict if a person is diabetic based on:
 - Pregnancies